kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(3\) Has approved curriculums, curriculum segments, and portions of curriculum segments applicable for use in training courses required by this subpart; and

-\(4\) Has sufficient instructors and check pilots qualified under the applicable requirements of §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1089   Qualifications: Check pilots (aircraft) and check pilots (simulator).|§91.1089]] through 91.1095 to conduct training, testing, and checking to persons subject to the requirements of this subpart.
+\(4\) Has sufficient instructors and check pilots qualified under the applicable requirements of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1089   Qualifications: Check pilots (aircraft) and check pilots (simulator).|§§91.1089]] through 91.1095 to conduct training, testing, and checking to persons subject to the requirements of this subpart.

 \(c\) A part 119 certificate holder operating under part 121 or [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md|part 135 of this chapter]].